digitalsleuth/bitcurator-distro-salt/README.md

 ## Simple install

 A simple bash installer script that fully automates the creation of the BitCurator environment is provided by our [bitcurator-distro-installer](https://github.com/bitcurator/bitcurator-distro-installer) repository.
-Simply run the following in a terminal:
+Run the following in a terminal:

 ```shell
 git clone https://github.com/bitcurator/bitcurator-distro-installer